Derwent Lees

 This title is due to be published on 4th September, and will be despatched as soon as possible.

 A precocious talent, within a short career Lees exhibited at the Goupil, Chenil and Alpine Club Galleries, and at the 1913 New York Armory Show.
 Embedded within London's art world, he counted Augustus John, J.D.
 Innes and Ambrose McEvoy as his close friends.
 Tragically, his promising career was cut short when he was confined to mental asylums from 1919.
-This publication will provide the first definitive account of Lees's life and impressive body of work, so correcting persistent misconceptions about him.
+This publication provides a definitive account of Lees's life and impressive body of work and will stand as a primary reference resource on the artist for many years to come.

 ISBN: 9781848227118